Key Takeaway

 Will B12 give me more energy on tirzepatide?

 If your fatigue is caused by low B12, supplementation can absolutely help restore your energy levels.
-B12 is essential for cellular energy production.
-However, if your B12 levels are already normal, taking extra B12 is unlikely to provide a noticeable energy boost.
-A blood test is the best way to find out. managing fatigue during GLP-1 therapy
+B12 is important for cellular energy production.
+But if your B12 levels are already normal, taking extra B12 is unlikely to provide a noticeable energy boost.
+A blood test is the best way to find out. managing fatigue during GLP-1 therapy For a complete cost breakdown, see our cheapest tirzepatide options.

 Can I get enough B12 from food alone while on tirzepatide?

-It depends on how much you are eating.
-If tirzepatide has significantly reduced your portions and you are eating small amounts of meat, dairy, and eggs, you may not get the recommended 2.4 mcg daily from food alone.
+It depends on how much you're eating.
+If tirzepatide has significantly reduced your portions and you're eating small amounts of meat, dairy, and eggs, you may not get the recommended 2.4 mcg daily from food alone.
 A supplement provides an easy safety net.

 Is there a difference between B12 and a B-complex?